 A variable of a data type is introduced by a C++ variable declaration.
 For all LEDA data types variables are initialized at the time of declaration.
 In many cases the user has to provide arguments used for the initialization of the variable.
 In general a declaration introduces a variable y of the data type XYZ< t1, ..., tk > and uses the arguments x1, ..., xt to initialize it.
-For example, introduces A as a dictionary array from strings to integers, and initializes A as follows: an injective function a from string to the set of unused variables of type int is constructed, and is assigned to A. Moreover, all variables in the range of a are initialized to a.
-The reader may wonder how LEDA handles an array of infinite size.
-The solution is, of course, that only that part of a is explicitly stored which has been accessed already.

-'''

-XYZ < t1, \ldots, tk > y(x1, \ldots, xt);

-'''
+For example, h_array<string,int> A(0);

+XYZ<t1, ... ,tk> y(x1, ... ,xt);